Discovery consists of seeing what everybody has seen, and thinking what nobody has thought. ~ Albert Szent-Gyorgyi

 Tent camping mostly, then hostels, couch surfing, AirBnB, and last, hotels

-These short videos (not mine) describe the wonder, awe, and sense of adventure that I am after, and the rationale that resonates with me for doing so.
+These short videos (not mine) describe the wonder, awe, and sense of adventure that I was after, and the rationale that resonated with me for doing so.
 Please watch them.
-The videos are about 5 minutes each and worth a watch if you want to understand why I am doing this.
+The videos are about 5 minutes each and worth a watch if you want to understand why I did this.

 Here’s one more video if you have the time.
 Miguel Sylvester is another guy just roaming the planet, adventuring on his motorcycle.
 He has an amazing personality and really interacts with those he meets.